drewkerrigan/riak-ruby-ledger/docs/implementation.md

 Upon Actor 2's or Actor 1's next merge, they will find that there is indeed a duplicate, and the following logic happens in order to deal with the duplicate:

-1) A merge occurs, and a string comparison on the actors' ids takes place to see who should own the transaction
+1. A merge occurs, and a string comparison on the actors' ids takes place to see who should own the transaction
-    a) If Actor 1 is merging, "ACTOR1" is less than "ACTOR2", so Actor 1 gets rid of the transaction without counting it
+    a.
+If Actor 1 is merging, "ACTOR1" is less than "ACTOR2", so Actor 1 gets rid of the transaction without counting it
-    b) If Actor 2 is merging, "ACTOR2" is greater than "ACTOR1", so Actor 2 keeps the transaction, knowing that Actor 1 should delete it
+    b.
+If Actor 2 is merging, "ACTOR2" is greater than "ACTOR1", so Actor 2 keeps the transaction, knowing that Actor 1 should delete it

 This approach allows for the case in which Actor1 and Actor2 are simultaneously merging, similarly to when they simultaneously added the transaction